Hampshire County Council: History

 Elected county councils were created in 1889 under the Local Government Act 1888, taking over many administrative functions that had previously been performed by unelected magistrates at the Quarter Sessions.
 The boroughs of Portsmouth and Southampton were both considered large enough to provide their own county-level services, so they became county boroughs, independent from the county council.
 The county council was elected by and provided services to the remainder of the county outside those two boroughs, which area was termed the administrative county.

 The first elections were held in January 1889, and the council formally came into being on 1 April 1889, on which day it held its first official meeting at Winchester Castle.
 George Sclater-Booth, Lord Basing, a Conservative peer and former Member of Parliament, was appointed the first chairman of the council.

 The Isle of Wight was covered by Hampshire County Council when it was created in 1889, but soon after it was decided that the island should have its own county council, and so it was made a separate administrative county with effect from 1 April 1890.
 Bournemouth was made a county borough in 1900, removing it from the administrative county of Hampshire.

 The council's legal name until 1959 was the "County Council of the County of Southampton", although the name "Hampshire County Council" was used informally from the council's creation in 1889.
 The name was officially changed to Hampshire County Council with effect from 1 April 1959.

 Local government was reformed in 1974 under the Local Government Act 1972, which made Hampshire a non-metropolitan county.
 As part of the 1974 reforms it ceded an area in the south-west of the county including Christchurch to Dorset, but the county council gained authority over Portsmouth and Southampton.
 The lower tier of local government was rearranged at the same time, with the county being divided into thirteen non-metropolitan districts.

 The council was granted a coat of arms in 1992.

 In 1997 Portsmouth and Southampton regained their independence from the county council when they were made unitary authorities following a review by Local Government Commission for England.
 They remain part of the ceremonial county of Hampshire for the purposes of lieutenancy.
 In 2015 the Hampshire and Isle of Wight Local Government Association unanimously agreed to support a 'pan-Hampshire' combined authority, but the bid was eventually unsuccessful.

 In November 2022, the county council warned it may face bankruptcy within 12 months due to austerity cuts, alongside similar warnings from Kent County Council.

+In 2026, the council became a member of the Hampshire and the Solent Combined County Authority.

+In March 2026, the government announced local government reorganisation plans, which would have seen the county council abolished in 2028 and local government across Hampshire reorganised into four unitary authorities.
+These proposals were withdrawn in September 2026.